Jomy10/thunderbird/docs/example-game.md

 - We will have a player that can move around using the arrow keys.
 The player will just be a simple dot on the screen.
 He can wrap around the screen.
-- The player can change color using the `A` button.
+- The player can change color using the `Left Trigger` button.
 - The player can play a sound using the `B` button.
-- The player can change the background color using the `L Button`.
+- The player can change the background color using the `A` buttton.

 ## Setup